 Louisa Ward helped make the project possible as the designated realtor of the Uptown Phoenix area.

 Along with businesses, the project has brought new bike lanes, art pieces to the area, which the project leaders hope will generate more traffic and turn it into an excitable neighborhood for the many families who live there.
+For businesses shifting business transition plans are crucial.

 Kyle Hollenbeck, owner of Aioli Burger on the corner of 32nd and Shea hopes his business will continue to flourish in this location.